psyhakanatis/hakan/README.md

 ###Instructions

 1-learn git
-2- don't forget to have fun
+2-don't forget to have fun